cms-tamu/MuAl_ME13/alignment_layer_ntuple/README.md

 ln -s Alignment/MuonAlignmentAlgorithms/src/MuonResidualsFromTrack.cc
 ```

-Soft links for the `*.cc` files are for convenience, as they are the only files (along with their corresponding header files) that I edited for layer information collection. `CSCTTree.h` was created to contain the layer information structure.
+Soft links for the `*.cc` files are for convenience, as they are the files (along with their corresponding header files) that I edited for layer information collection. `CSCTTree.h` was created to contain the layer information structure.

 `createJobs.py` and `gather_cfg.py` were both modified to allow for easy switching between data and MC alignment using a `--isMC` flag in the `createJobs.py` line (example provided later on).